albertvucinovic/chat.sh/README.md

   ```
 - Tavily search: set TAVILY_API_KEY in .env.
 - Large outputs: use $$ to avoid polluting context, or answer “n” when asked to include full output.

-## Notes for power users
-- Trees: /tree list and /tree use let you hop between agent trees from the same UI.
-- Attach: /attach <tree> [agent_id] jumps to the tmux session/window; /o list shows available trees.
-- State propagation: The currently selected model is persisted so children inherit it even across new panes.
-- Safety: bash tool has a 60s timeout; file editors guard against editing system directories.

 Made with care by Entropy Gradient.
 Have fun hatching agents.